Adron/resume/Resume/resume-long.md

 *Project Iron Foundry, Organization Coder & Community Lead from (November 2012 - February 2013)*

-Same company as Tier 3, same awesome team, slightly different tooling focus and project focus.
-Working with the open source community and the Tier 3 team to further the Iron Foundry Community (http://www.ironfoundry.org/) and push forward the Thor User Interface Projects around the Cloud Foundry Community & Products (http://www.cloudfoundry.org).
-Private, enterprise or public PaaS technologies.
+Working with the open source community and the Tier 3 team to enable Cloud Foundry for .NET.

 ### Co-founder & CTO of Deconstructured
 November 2013 - February 2015